AsfandAhmed3/Cloud-Scale-Orchestrator/readme.md

-# Assignment 2: Containerization and Deployment using Docker & Kubernetes
+# Containerization and Deployment using Docker & Kubernetes

 ## Project Overview